-Overall, out of the total reported Industry sales of 50 768 vehicles, about 42 183 units or 83% represented dealer sales, 8.5% represented sales to the vehicle rental Industry, 3.2% to Industry corporate fleets and 2.9% to government.
+Overall, out of the total reported Industry sales of 51 037 vehicles, an estimated 38 309 units or 75.1% represented dealer sales, an estimated 18.9% represented sales to the vehicle rental Industry, 3.1% to Industry corporate fleets and 2.9% to government.
 The contribution by the car rental sector to sales was increasingly difficult to determine since four companies did not report sales by channel.

-Domestic sales of industry new light commercial vehicles, bakkies and mini buses at 13 719 units during November, 2013 reflected a decline of 610 units or a fall of 4.3% compared to the 14 329 light commercial vehicles sold during the corresponding month last year.
+Domestic sales of industry new light commercial vehicles, bakkies and mini buses at 13 376 units during October, 2017 reflected a fall of 227 vehicles or a decline of 1.7% compared to the 13 603 light commercial vehicles sold during the corresponding month last year.
 This was on top of the improvement in light commercial vehicle sales in recent months.

-Sales of vehicles in the medium and heavy truck segments of the Industry at 1 003 units and 1 817 units, respectively, had recorded an increase of 113 units or 12.7%, in the case of medium commercial vehicles, and an increase of 202 units or 12.5% in the case of heavy trucks and buses, a decline of 90 vehicles or a fall of 5.1% - compared to the corresponding month last year.
-The continuing strength in sales of trucks was indicative of spending on infrastructural related projects and suggested some improvement in capital investment trends.
+The medium and heavy truck segments of the Industry reflected marginal declines and at 668 units and 1 677 units, respectively, had recorded a fall of 22 vehicles or a decline of 3.2%, in the case of medium commercial vehicles, and, in the case of heavy trucks and buses, a decline of 90 vehicles or a fall of 5.1% - compared to the corresponding month last year.
+The figures continued to reflect generally poor investment sentiment in the economy.

 The decline in October vehicle exports was attributable in part to the impact of the recent massive storm which had adversely affected Durban Port operations and which had also contributed to a loss of export production at the Toyota Durban Plant.
 Hopefully, new vehicle exports would show an improvement in the last two months of calendar 2017 on the back of the normalisation of Durban Port operations and recovery of production by Toyota SA.